ProgrByAkif/Port-of-Rotterdam/README.md

 - Every truck will spend some time driving away from a container.
 Also this some take a little longer than others.

+THE CONTAINERSHIP:

+- The container ship contains 100 containers.
+This, like other numbers used in this problem be used, which is not realistic.

+- When a container has been lifted from the ship, the ship reports this by sending a message on the screen.

+THE CONTAINERS:

+- To keep track of which container is used by which crane and which truck handled, each container has a unique tracking number.

+- There are 3 types of containers (distributed randomly on the container ships): a standard type, a refrigerated container and a heated container.
+The way the containers be collected from the ship differs per type of container:

+  - the standard type does not require any special handling when unloading,